 - Anxiety, including general worries, social anxiety, panic attacks, and phobias

 - Cognitive Behavioral Therapy (CBT)

 - TEAM-CBT (an advanced and specialized form of CBT)

 - Prolonged Exposure for Trauma (PE)

 Education and Training

-I am a licensed Clinical Psychologist (PSY27597) and I earned my Master’s and PhD from Pacific Graduate School of Psychology (PGSP; now known as Palo Alto University).
+I am a licensed Clinical Psychologist in both California (PSY27597) and Oregon (3581), and I earned my Master’s and PhD from Pacific Graduate School of Psychology (PGSP; now known as Palo Alto University).
 My clinical and research experience has been very diverse.
 I have worked at Stanford University, the VA Palo Alto Health Care System, Kaiser Permanente, Gardner Health Services, and the Gronowski Center.
 I completed my clinical internship at the VA Salt Lake City Health Care System, where I specialized in Geropsychology, Palliative Care, Chronic Pain, Trauma and PTSD, and Behavioral Medicine.
 I then completed my postdoctoral residency at Kaiser Permanente San Francisco with a specialty in Chronic Pain, before accepting a position at Kaiser Santa Clara Psychiatry Department as a licensed psychologist.
 I then worked at Kaiser South San Francisco in the Chronic Pain Department as their health psychologist for about five years, until I transitioned into full time private practice during the pandemic in early 2021.

 “Do not set aside your happiness.
 Do not wait to be happy in the future.
 The best time to be happy is always now.”Roy T. Bennett